 Excessive chewing behavior seems to subside around 18 months of age but will continue to some degree, depending on the dog, for his or her whole life.
 Remember that chewing, licking, and mouthing are normal behaviors for dogs as a way of exploring and learning, and carrying objects from one place to the next.
 If chewing is excessive or aggressive, consult your veterinarian for behavior modification advice.

 Should I brush my dog's teeth?

 Getting your puppy used to having something in his or her mouth other than food or a chew toy is a good idea.
 You also want to be able to retrieve objects from your dog's mouth or look in there without risk of injury to your hand.
 In addition, because dental problems are among the most common (and costly) problems seen in dogs, getting your dog to tolerate brushing at an early age will get you started on a path that will help prevent many of these problems.

 Buy a toothbrush and toothpaste suitable for dogs (human toothpaste is not appropriate for dogs and can make them sick).
 Start by just gently introducing the brush and paste, allowing your pup to sniff and lick the brush.
-However, don’t force the matter.
-Ask your veterinarian to demonstrate brushing technique and give you advice for getting your dog used to the routine.
+However, do not force the matter.
+Ask your veterinarian to demonstrate brushing a technique and give you advice for getting your dog used to the routine.
 Most dogs can be taught to tolerate or even enjoy daily teeth brushing.
 For more information, see the handout "Brushing Your Dog's Teeth".